Bee Vang

-Bee Vang (RPA: Npis Vaj, Pahawh: 𖬃𖬰𖬨𖬵 𖬖𖬰𖬜; born November 4, 1991) is an American actor of Hmong Thai descent.
+Bee Vang (RPA: Npis Vaj, Pahawh: 𖬃𖬰𖬨𖬵 𖬖𖬰𖬜; born November 4, 1991) is an American actor of Hmong descent.
 He is best known for starring in Clint Eastwood's 2008 film Gran Torino as Thao Vang Lor.

 Early life and education

 Vang was born in Fresno, California, four years after his Hmong parents emigrated from Thailand.
 He has five brothers and one sister.

 Vang resided in the Twin Cities area.
 He grew up in a neighborhood in Minneapolis that he described as "poor."
 He later lived in Robbinsdale, Minnesota.
 In his earlier years, he attended Webster Open, a middle school in Minneapolis where he took theater classes.
 For his freshman year he attended Camden High School, and he was in the University of Minnesota's advanced program.
 He also attended Robbinsdale Armstrong High School in Plymouth, Minnesota.

 As a youth, Vang mainly watched Asian films.
 He also watched Clint Eastwood westerns and was a fan of Eastwood.

 Vang attended Brown University in Providence, Rhode Island.
 He graduated from Brown "with a degree in international politics, political economy and media and cultural studies".